mothedevv/youtube-live/README.md

 ## Business Context

 Musical Artists and Venue Owners would benefit grealtly from making Live Concert Events more accessible to wide audiences.
 Creating a channel to stream live music would provide a safer and more afforfable concert experience for viewers and generate more revenue for both parties.
-Audience would benefit from an app that allows them to stream live concerts in real-time and also discover previously recording music throughout history as well as provide them with information for ongoing concerts events and pandemic related updates while using the app.
+Audience would benefit from an app that allows them to stream live concerts in real-time and also discover previously recording music throughout history as well as provide them with detailed information on upcoming live concert events.
 ## Market Research:

 * About 47% of those surveyed agreed that the idea of going to a major public  event “will scare me for a long time,” per a study last month by Performance Research.